 Considering a Career

 Having a career in mind can help you stay motivated throughout college.
-UHV's Office of Career Services works to connect students and alumni with employers.
+UHV's Career Development Center works to connect students and alumni with employers.
 We encourage all students and alumni to register with Jobs for Jags, our online job board, to help you get started on your job search.
-Career Services provides a full range of services to help you.
+The Career Development Center provides a full range of services to help you.